Vegan Lentil Chili

-This Vegan Lentil Chili has brown and red lentils, roasted red peppers, and olives and it’s loaded with flavor.
-And this delicious meatless lentil chili is also gluten-free.
+This flavorful Vegan Lentil Chili has brown and red lentils, roasted red peppers, and olives and this meatless chili is also gluten-free.
+And this lentil chili recipe is so delicious, even people who aren’t vegan or vegetarian will devour it.

-Pin Vegan Lentil Chili to try it later!
+Pin the Vegan Lentil Chili to try it later!

-This Vegan Lentil Chili is so flavorful that I think it makes a perfect meatless dinner, even for people who aren’t vegans.
-And the chili is loaded with healthy and flavorful ingredients to make it a wonderful combination of flavors.
+This Vegan Lentil Chili is so flavorful that I think it makes a perfect meatless dinner, even for people who aren’t vegans or even vegetarians.
+And this chili is loaded with interesting and healthy plant-based ingredients that make it a wonderful combination of flavors.

 I couldn’t resist adding red lentils along with the regular brown lentils this recipe started out with.
 I also added roasted red peppers and sliced olives for a little more flavor, and used canned vegetable broth as the base of the chili.

-This was delicious as-is, but if you like tart flavors I think a generous squeeze of lime juice would really be good.
+This was delicious as-is, but if you like tart flavors I think a generous squeeze of lime juice would really be good in the chili.
 And I’m guessing everyone who’s a fan of lentils will enjoy this tasty lentil chili recipe!

 What ingredients do you need?